open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Statsig/README.md

 | `privateAttributes`   | `PrivateAttributes`       |

 ## Known issues and limitations
-- Only `ResolveBooleanValue` implemented for now
+- Only `ResolveBooleanValueAsync` implemented for now